 8. End Your Videos With A Call-To-Action

-So, in the last few seconds of your video, urge your users to take the next step — whether it’s filling out a form in order to download valuable content or reaching out to your team for a consultation — and give them all the information necessary to do so.
+So, in the last few seconds of your video (or even somewhere in the middle if you can add it smoothly), urge your users to take the next step — whether it’s filling out a form to download valuable content or reaching out to your team for a consultation — and give them all the information necessary to do so.
 You can add CTAs with basic text on screen, annotations, or combine all of the above with text and an image.
-Check out more CTA examples in 30 Industrial Lead Generation Tips, Tricks, and Ideas.
+Just make sure the design you choose is aesthetically pleasing and is appropriate to your brand colors.

 9. Share Your Videos On All Your Marketing Channels

 Engage in a promotions strategy to expand your reach and look beyond your usual channels to achieve lead generation.
 Here are the marketing channels we recommend for videos: